View From the Field – East

 Soybeans:

-• Planting progress ranges from 25% complete in the North Interlake area to complete in some areas of Central and South Eastern Manitoba
+• Planting progress ranges from 25% complete in the north Interlake area to complete in some areas of central and south eastern Manitoba.

-• Reports of some early seeded fields in Southern Manitoba at emergence to cotyledon growth stages.
-Throughout Eastern Manitoba, fields seeded eight to 10 days ago could emerge before the end of this week given the warm weather forecast.
-Soil temperatures at seeding depth have been at or exceeding 10oC since about May 20th
+• There are reports of some early seeded fields in southern Manitoba being at emergence to cotyledon growth stages.
+Throughout eastern Manitoba, fields seeded eight to 10 days ago could emerge before the end of this week given the warm weather forecast.
+Soil temperatures at seeding depth have been at or exceeding 10 C since about May 20.

-• If wanting to roll fields before emergence, growers are advised to check emergence progress if they are retuning to fields where has been a considerable delay since seeding.
+• If wanting to roll fields before emergence, growers are advised to check emergence progress if they are retuning to fields where there has been a considerable delay since seeding.

 Soybean Emergence